dmachard/clientdns-proxyprotocol/README.md

 # DNS Client with Proxy Protocol v2

 This is a Go-based DNS client that supports **Proxy Protocol v2**, allowing you to send DNS queries while preserving client source IP information.
-It utilizes the [`miekg/dns`](https://github.com/miekg/dns) and [`pires/go-proxyproto`](https://github.com/pires/go-proxyproto) libraries.

 ## Features
 ✅ Sends DNS queries using UDP